HungryHowies/Zitadel-with-Opensearch-SSO/README.md

  Choose "all_access", then click the Mapped Users tab.

  Button upper right, click "Manage mapping".
-Add the users some.user.
+Add the user "some.user".

  ![image](https://github.com/HungryHowies/Zitadel-with-Opensearch-SSO/assets/22652276/e4451297-0316-4a67-bf58-47a750463041)